RhinoDevel/cbmtapepi/README.md

 ## What you need

 The hardware effort is kept as low as possible.
 There are no ICs required and soldering is optional.
+A beginner can put this together!

 You need:

 - some cables (not that many, if you want to solder)
 - a breadboard (if you do not want to solder)
 - one LED
-- one BJT NPN transistor
+- one NPN transistor (e.g. a PN2222A)
 - one push button
 - three 10000 Ohm resistors
 - one 80000 Ohm resistor